VowpalWabbit/vowpalwabbit.github.io/_guides/getting_started.md

 >**Note:** This tutorial uses [Vowpal Wabbit Python package](https://github.com/VowpalWabbit/vowpal_wabbit/tree/master/python).
 Additional binary packages are available for select platforms.
 See [Getting started](https://cheng-tan.github.io/vowpalwabbit.github.io/) module on the homepage for more information.

-## Create linear regression dataset in Vowpal Wabbit
+## Create a linear regression dataset in Vowpal Wabbit

 Before you begin making predictions for regression problems, you first need to create a dataset.
 For example, say you want to predict whether a house requires a new roof in the next 10 years.